Jain schools and branches: Yapaniya

 Yapaniya was a Jain order in western Karnataka which is now extinct.
 The first inscription that mentions them by Mrigesavarman (AD 475–490) a Kadamba king of Palasika who donated for a Jain temple, and made a grant to the sects of Yapaniyas, Nirgranthas (identifiable as Digambaras), and the Kurchakas (not identified).
 The last inscription which mentioned the Yapaniyas was found in the Tuluva region southwest Karnataka, dated Saka 1316 (1394 CE).
-Yapanya rose to its dominance in second century CE and declined after their migration to Deccan merging with Digambara or Svetambara.
+Yapaniya rose to its dominance in second century CE and declined after their migration to Deccan merging with Digambara or Śvetāmbara.